Scattering theory of thermal and bipolar thermoelectric diodes

 {\it Mixed regime}---.
-To confirm the quantum interference origin of the screening-induced bipolar thermoelectric diode, we compute a mixed configuration where screening coexist with thermalization, cf. Fig.~\ref{fig:mixed}.
-In the case $\lambda=1$, region 2 is dominated by the probe and any Fabry-Perot interference is suppressed.
+To confirm the quantum interference origin of the screening-induced bipolar thermoelectric diode, we compute a mixed configuration where screening coexists with thermalization, cf. Fig.~\ref{fig:mixed}.
+For $\lambda=1$, the probe avoids any Fabry-Perot interference in region 2.
 Hence screening only contributes to shift $U_1$ and $U_3$.
 By comparing Figs.~\ref{fig:Th only currents}, \ref{fig:rectification_NL_gamma1_x2} and \ref{fig:mixed} we see that the currents are indeed dominated by thermalization, and the interference-induced off-diagonal features in ${\cal R}_I$ are strongly suppressed~\cite{SM}.
-Still, we find a thermalization-induced bipolar effect around $\varepsilon_1=-\varepsilon_3$.
+Still, we find a thermalization-induced bipolar effect around $\varepsilon_1-\mu=\mu-\varepsilon_3$.